Why Do Stars Turn Red? II. Steady-State Envelope Solutions

-To investigate the physical origin of red giants (RGs) and red supergiants (RSGs), we construct steady-state models of stellar envelopes by explicitly solving the stellar structure equations, with boundary conditions set at the stellar surface and the hydrogen burning shell.
-For comparison, we consider both polytropic and realistic models.
-Polytropic models adopt a polytropic equation of state (EOS) and neglect energy transport, while realistic models incorporate radiative and convective energy transport, along with tabulated EOS and opacities.
-Our steady-state solutions reproduce three key features relevant to the evolution toward the RG/RSG phase.
-First, the refined mirror principle of \cite{Ou2024} is reproduced: the stellar radius varies inversely with the radius of the envelope's inner boundary, defined by the burning shell's surface.
-This feature arises purely from hydrostatic equilibrium, as it appears in both polytropic and realistic models.
-Second, realistic models reveal an upper limit to envelope expansion, corresponding to an effective temperature of $\sim4,000\,{\rm K}$, which is characteristic of RG/RSG stars and consistent with the classical Hayashi limit.
-Approaching this limit, the envelope undergoes a structural transition marked by a significant change in the density profile and the formation of an extended convective zone.
-The location of this limit is governed by the sharp drop in H$^{-}$ opacity as the envelope cools below $\sim10,000\,{\rm K}$.
-Finally, our solutions show that even a small shift in the envelope's inner boundary can induce substantial envelope expansion throughout the yellow regime, naturally explaining the bifurcation of giants and supergiants into red and blue branches.
+\abstract {} {The physical origin of red giants (RGs) and red supergiants (RSGs) remains a fundamental question in stellar astrophysics.
+In Paper II of this series, we investigate the physical mechanisms governing envelope expansion toward the RG/RSG phase by systematically exploring the physically realizable configurations of stellar envelopes.} {We construct steady-state stellar envelope models by solving the time-independent stellar structure equations while neglecting the core.
+The inner boundary is defined by a fixed pressure condition motivated by MESA stellar evolution models presented in Paper I.} {Our models show three key features of envelope expansion toward the RG/RSG phase.
+(1) The refined mirror principle identified in Paper I is recovered: the post-main-sequence stellar radius varies inversely with the radius of the envelope’s inner boundary, arising purely from hydrostatic equilibrium.
+(2) We identify an upper limit to envelope expansion corresponding to an effective temperature of $\sim 4{,}000\,{\rm K}$, characteristic of RG/RSG stars and consistent with the Hayashi limit.
+This temperature limit is regulated by H$^{-}$ opacity, whose sharp decline at low temperatures flattens the surface temperature gradient and drives a structural transition.
+(3) The yellow regime of intermediate radius corresponds to an instability zone, in which small displacements of the hydrogen-burning shell produce large variations in stellar radius, naturally accounting for the bifurcation of giants and supergiants into blue and red branches instead of remaining in the yellow regime.} {}